-[0006] To date there do not appear to be any publications demonstrating an anti-pathogenic effect of the knock-out, over-expression, antisense expression, or inhibition of the genes or gene products involved in L-histidine biosynthesis in filamentous fungi.
-Thus, it has not been shown that the de novo biosynthesis of L-histidine is essential for fungal pathogenicity.
-And, thus, it would be desirable to determine the utility of the enzymes involved in L-histidine biosynthesis for evaluating antibiotic compounds, especially fungicides.
+[0005] Therefore, it is not currently possible to determine which specific growth materials may be readily obtained by a pathogen from its host, and which materials may not.
+We have found that Magnaporthe grisea that cannot synthesize their own L-asparagine are non-pathogenic on their host organism.
+Previous studies of the Saccharomyces cerevisiae Asparagine Synthase genes, ASN1 and ASN2, indicated that disruption of ASN1 or ASN2 alone has no effect on growth (Dang et al. (1996) Mol Microbiol 22: 681-92 (PMID: 8951815)), teaching against our finding.
+To date there do not appear to be any publications demonstrating an anti-pathogenic effect of the knock-out, over-expression, antisense expression, or inhibition of a gene or gene products involved in L-asparagine biosynthesis in filamentous fungi.
+Thus, it has not been shown that the de novo biosynthesis of L-asparagine is essential for fungal pathogenicity.
+Thus, it would be desirable to determine the utility of the enzymes involved in L-asparagine biosynthesis for evaluating antibiotic compounds, especially fungicides.
 If a fungal biochemical pathway or specific gene product in that pathway is shown to be required for fungal pathogenicity, various formats of in vitro and in vivo screening assays may be put in place to discover classes of chemical compounds that react with the validated target gene, gene product, or biochemical pathway, and are thus candidates for antifungal, biocide, and biostatic materials.